fasiha/kanda.cafe/all-about-particles.md

 	5. Used with two or more announce which servers examples of a larger list: “either… Or (and others of a similar nature)”
 	6. Indicates one possibility: “… Or something”
 6. と
-	1. Follows nouns; indicates such meanings as “and“ and “with“ and sets off names
+	1. Follows nouns; indicates such meanings as “and“ and “with” and sets off names
 		1. Joins nouns, usually two or three (but not phrases and clauses): “and” (contrast with や #8.1)
-		2. Indicates a comparison or contrast: “and “or (one of choices asked for) “or”
+		2. Indicates a comparison or contrast: “and” or (when a choice is asked for) “or”
 		3. “together, with“
 		4. \*Indicates a change or result (commonly used in the phrase となる) (に #13.8 is also used in this pattern; to is more formal and is commonly used in writing)
 		5. \*Following an expression of quantity, reinforces the negative idea of the sentence: “(not) as much as“